bertilmuth/being/README.md

 By using a convention-over-configuration approach, Being reduces the number of concepts to learn.
 That enables you to focus on building domain logic.
 And whenever possible, the Being API uses POJOs.

-The aggregate behavior can be tested without the underlying framework, using synchronous calls.
-Of course, you can also test the service as a whole, by sending GET and POST requests to it.

 Being is based on the [Lagom framework](https://www.lagomframework.com/).
 Here's Lagom's statement on the [advantages of event sourcing](https://www.lagomframework.com/documentation/1.6.x/java/ESAdvantage.html).